nvmwill/nexmo-developer/_documentation/en/video/guides/layout-control.md

 ---
-title: Customizing the video layout for composed recordings
+title: Customizing the video layout for composed recordings| Archiving
 meta_title: Adjust the visual arrangement of streams and which streams are displayed.
 description: You can customize the video layout for composed recordings including adjusting the visual arrangement of streams and which streams are displayed.
 product: video